dribdat/docs/docs/about.md

 *Photo credit: MakeZurich 2018 by Christina Rieder CC BY-SA 4.0*

+## History

+We have built this project to "scratch our own itch".
+In it's first two years of service, it has supported dozens of events around Switzerland, and become the official hackathon platform of [Opendata.ch](https://opendata.ch) - Swiss chapter of Open Knowledge, the [Open Network Infrastructure Association](https://opennetworkinfrastructure.org/), and others.
+We have interesting ideas about how to develop the project further, and a supportive community giving us the feedback and means to realize them.

+Easiest of all is to sign up for an upcoming [hackathon](http://hack.opendata.ch/), and try dribdat out as a participant.
+You can also visit the project's home page for instructions on how to quickly deploy it on your own server and set up your own events.

+dribdat is a responsive Web application written using the Flask framework for Python and Bootstrap.
+Using dribdat's API, it is also possible to create a live dashboard, for example for use as Digital Signage at the event, or to connect apps like [backboard](https://github.com/dribdat/backboard).

+It runs on all major operating systems and databases.
+[Take it for a spin!](https://dribdat.cc)

 ## F.A.Q.

-The following questions were compiled as part of the projects [DINAcon nomination](https://dinacon.ch/en/dinacon-awards/nominations/), and last updated on May 5, 2021.
+The following questions were originally compiled as part of the projects [DINAcon nomination](https://dinacon.ch/en/dinacon-awards/nominations/):

-_&gt; How mature is the project?_
+### _How mature is the project?_

 Live and production ready.

-_&gt; When was the project started?_
+### _When was the project started?_

 November 2015

-_&gt; Under which license is your project licensed?_
+### _Under which license is your project licensed?_

 OSI/FSD-approved free software license (MIT)

-_&gt; Does one need to sign a contributor agreement?_
+### _Does one need to sign a contributor agreement?_

 No

-_&gt; How many different contributors did contribute to the project within the last 12 months?_
+### _How many different contributors did contribute to the project within the last 12 months?_

 5

-_&gt; How many commits did your project receive within the last 12 months?
+### _How many commits did your project receive within the last 12 months?
 Projects not having a version control system (e.g. Open Data projects or similar) can also specify changesets or similar._

 393

-_&gt; Was this project forked (split into different communities) in the past or is this project a fork of an other project?
+### _Was this project forked (split into different communities) in the past or is this project a fork of an other project?
 Please describe the situation (was it a friendly/unfriendly fork, what was the reason, what is the current state of the projects that are/were involved)._

 No

-_&gt; If your project is based on a (public) GitLab instance, on Github, on Bitbucket, etc. that offers a metric like "followers" or "likes", what is the metric of your project?_
+### _If your project is based on a (public) GitLab instance, on Github, on Bitbucket, etc. that offers a metric like "followers" or "likes", what is the metric of your project?_

 38 stars, 17 forks

-_&gt; Does the community meet in "real life" on a regular base (e.g. yearly, monthly, ...)?
+### _Does the community meet in "real life" on a regular base (e.g. yearly, monthly, ...)?
 How many people do meet at such meetings?_

 Yes.
 We meet at least twice a year at events where we use, and further develop, this platform.
 There is a small group of people that has directly influenced, and continues to take an interest in, the course of this project.
 We have several online locations to share updates (notably on [Mattermost](https://team.opendata.ch/signup_user_complete/?id=74yuxwruaby9fpoukx9bmoxday), Discord and Slack).

-_&gt; Do you have other metrics that you would like to share with us, which help us to understand how successful your project is?_
+### _Do you have other metrics that you would like to share with us, which help us to understand how successful your project is?_

 Used at 50+ hackathons.
 The single largest installation has 750+ users.

-_&gt; Does your project have a non-coder community e.g. UX designer, translator, marketing, etc.?
+### _Does your project have a non-coder community e.g. UX designer, translator, marketing, etc.?
 What kind of non-coder people are involved in your project?_

 Yes.
 Hackathon participations are not just coders, and non-technical users who would like to discover open source activities are an important prerogative for this project.
 The process of running creative events like hackathons, combining our experience in code, is something we have aimed to build into all parts of the tool to make the event format accessible to an even wider public.

-_&gt; Does your project offer something like "easy hacks" to make it easy to get a foot into the project?_
+### _Does your project offer something like "easy hacks" to make it easy to get a foot into the project?_

 Yes, there is a getting started page which can also be customized by the organisers.
 We have a community instance, where people can start their own events.
 To run your own instance of dribdat, there are clear installation instructions to follow.

-_&gt; Please provide the page where we can find more information about the easy hacks._
+### _Please provide the page where we can find more information about the easy hacks._

 For deployment see the [deployment guide](/deploy).